Magnetic Resonance Imaging (MRI)

 I’ve heard MRI is very uncomfortable.
 Should I be nervous?

 MRI is safe, painless and—for most people—entirely comfortable.
 Some patients may experience anxiety or claustrophobia.
 In such instances, medication such as Valium can be administered to reduce stress or uneasiness.
-If you receive a sedative, you will need to arrive one hour early and have a driver that can stay with you for the duration of the appointment.
+Please talk with your doctor if you feel you need anti-anxiety medication.

 Schedule an appointment.